<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 Inbound Marketing Insights

-7 Simple SEO Techniques to Increase Your Website Traffic
+7 Simple SEO Techniques to Increase Your Organic Website Traffic

 1. It’s Not About Keyword Optimizations, but Quality Content

-It’s very important to understand that SEO is no longer solely about keyword optimizations or worse, keyword stuffing.
-As Google’s ranking algorithms get smarter and more sophisticated, you will be less likely to rank if your content is not relevant and high-quality.
+It’s imperative to understand that SEO is no longer solely about keyword optimizations or keyword stuffing.
+As Google’s ranking algorithms get more intelligent and sophisticated, you will be less likely to rank if your content is not relevant and high-quality.

-It's important to remember that information is now moving at a very fast pace.
-Your content might be outdated even after just a few months, or even weeks, of its publication.
-Knowing this, it's very important to be sure to update your content with new or more relevant information regularly.
+It's important to remember that information is now moving at a swift pace.
+Your content might be outdated even after just a few months or weeks of publication.
+Knowing this, regularly updating your content with new or more relevant information is essential.

-This will also help with the fact that there are millions of blog posts being published every single day.
+This will also help with the fact that millions of blog posts are published every day.
 When your content is updated with fresh information, you’ll have more chances for Google to notice it and might prioritize it to rank over competitors with outdated content.

 2. Utilize Free and Affordable Tools to Help Keyword Research